docker/docs/storage/storagedriver/select-storage-driver.md

 For some users, stability is more important than performance.
 Though Docker considers all of the storage drivers mentioned here to be stable, some are newer and are still under active development.
-In general, `aufs`, `overlay`, and `devicemapper` are the choices with the highest stability.
+In general, `overlay2`, `aufs`, `overlay`, and `devicemapper` are the choices with the highest stability.

-### Experience and expertise

-Choose a storage driver that your organization is comfortable maintaining.
-For example, if you use RHEL or one of its downstream forks, you may already have experience with LVM and Device Mapper.
-If so, the `devicemapper` driver might be the best choice.

 ### Test with your own workloads